Got a knee replacement?

 Home Exercises

-The exercises given at the hospital will help you to move your leg gently, regain some muscle strength and avoid DVTs.
-Unfortunately within a few days, there are not hard enough and become almost irrelevant.
+The exercises you’ve been given at the hospital will help you move your leg gently, regain some muscle strength and avoid DVTs.
+Unfortunately, within a few days, they are not hard enough to help you progress with your recovery.

-To promote good healing and ensure a great recovery, you need to work hard on moving the joint and muscle strengthening.
-It can be scary and painful but it is necessary.
+To promote good healing and ensure a great recovery, you need to work hard on moving the joint and strengthening the muscles.
+It can be scary and painful, but it is necessary.
 You WILL NOT cause damage to the replacement joint when doing your physio exercises.
 You will not cause damage by trying to move.
-It will be painful because the soft tissues around the joint are tight, have not move properly for a while and are still recovering from the operation but they must be moved.
+It will be painful because the soft tissues around the joint are tight, have not moved properly for a while and are still recovering from the operation.
+But they must be moved for you to get better.

-This video shows you what we expect patients to work on before they join us on the class.
-These 6 exercises done well will make a major difference to your recovery so we advise patients to start them as soon as possible.
+This video shows you what we expect patients to work on before they join us in the Knee Replacement Class.
+The following six exercises, done well, will make a major difference to your recovery.
+So we advise patients to start them as soon as possible:

-1. Knee extension in lying: will promote quads strength to help you straigten your knee.
+Knee extension in lying (promotes quads strength to help you straighten your knee)

-2. Knee extension with a pillow will promote knee locking
+Knee extension with a pillow (promotes knee locking)

-4. Squats - a very important exercise that strengthen the whole leg and use the knee in a loaded position
+Squats (very important: strengthen the whole leg and use the knee in a loaded position)

-5. Bridging - promote early activation of gluteal and hamstrings muscles.
+Bridging (promotes early activation of gluteal and hamstrings muscles)

-6. Heel raises - promote the use of calves and gluteal muscles in a loaded position
+Heel raises (promote the use of calves and gluteal muscles in a loaded position)

 The first 6 exercises you must do following your op!